 This mountain is famous for Tenshu-seki, a gigantic 40-meter-high monolith that rises to the top of the mountain at an altitude of 1,497 meters.
 Yakushima was created tens of thousands of years ago when the ocean floor was pushed up by a volcanic eruption, and Yakushima is made up of gigantic granite rocks.
 I should have been somewhat immune to megaliths, but I was still impressed by the megaliths of Mt.
 Taichudake.

-To reach Mt.
-Tachu, we depart from Yakusugi Land's 150-minute course and pass through many beautiful forests following the signboards.
+To get to Mt.
+Tachu, we depart from Yakusugi Land's 150-minute course and follow the signboards passing through many beautiful forests.
 Along the way, you will be surprised by the sheer size of the Yaku cedar and granite.
 However, only a few of them had names; most of them were nameless.
 The forest with its moist air is reminiscent of the Ghibli world, but it wasn't always an easy course with steep climbs and steep climbs and occasional ropes.
 From the top of the mountain, which I reached while out of breath, I had a panoramic view of Awa village and the Pacific Ocean!
 It took us 3 hours + 1 hour compared to the standard time, but on this day we could see all the way to Tanegashima, and the view was so spectacular that all the fatigue from climbing was wiped away.

 We took the tour with a guide from YES Yakushima.
 Difficulty was given as 4/5 and I definitely underestimated that.
 There was a lot of climbing, which wasn't made any easier by the light rain.
 Unfortunately the view at the top was clouded by clouds, but it was definitely worth it!
 Anyone who is reasonably fit should definitely consider this hiking/climbing tour!